-Course Syllabus

 Course Information

-HIST 4358 001 F 9:30-12:15 JO 4.102 Professor Contact Information
+HIST 4358 05A TuThu 8:30-12:45 JSOM 12:210 Professor Contact Information

 THE SAMURAI

-Dr. Joan E. Mortensen JO 5.712 Office Hours: Before and After Class & Tu: 11:30-12:30 in my office and by appointment Contact info.
-972-883-2170 imorten@utdallas.edu
+Dr. Joan E. Mortensen JO 5.708 Office Hours: Before and After Class & By Appointment Contact info.
+972-883-6780 -(A&H office) imorten@utdallas.edu

 Course Pre-requisites, Co-requisites, and/or Other Restrictions

 HIST 1301, HIST 1302

 Course Description

 This class will explore the historical role of the samurai class in Japan as well as its portrayal in literature and film.
 Students will study the story of the 47 ronin, Japan's national legend, and compare and contrast the version of events in the historical documents with the rendering of the story in film and literature.
-Students will also examine the decline of the samurai ideal in the late 19th century as well as compare and contrast the samurai ideal with that of the American cowboy.
+Students will also examine the decline of the samurai ideal in the late 19th century as well as compare and contrast the samurai the samurai ideal with that of the American cowboy.

-.

 Student Learning Objectives/Outcomes

 Students will study the historical and cultural significance of the samurai class in Japan.
 Through an analysis of original documents as well as literature and film, students will compare the "reality" of samurai life with the myths and legends surrounding these warriors.
 Students will participate in discussions and work on group projects based on primary source materials as well as literature and film.

 Required Textbooks and Materials

-Books:
+Required Readings: